MuhammedRefaat/AdvancedSearch/README.md

 ### Callbacks:
-    @required onItemTap // when user selects one of the displayed search results
-    @required onSearchClear // when user clears his search onSubmitted // on submitting a search result onEditingProgress // when the user is writing down his search words, want to give him live results? use this one
+    @required onItemTap // when user selects one of the displayed search results onSearchClear // when user clears his search onSubmitted // on submitting a search result onEditingProgress // when the user is writing down his search words, want to give him live results? use this one

 ### Required Inputs:
-    @required data // your set of searchable data (give empty list if you don't want to provide one, then you can take the submitted search text and do whatever you want)
+    @required searchItems // your set of searchable data (give empty list if you don't want to provide one, then you can take the submitted search text and do whatever you want)
-    @required maxElementsToDisplay // as search results, what is the Maximum number you want to have

 ### Options:
     selectedTextColor // what is the text color that should reflects the matching text in search results